Cysharp/MemoryPack/README.md

 Unity version is not supported CustomFormatter and ImmutableCollections.

+Native AOT
+---
+Unfortunately, .NET 7 Native AOT causes crash(`Generic virtual method pointer lookup failure`) when use MemoryPack due to a runtime bug.
+It will fix on .NET 8 and see the reporing issue for workaround(write XML manually).
+[Generic virtual method pointer lookup failure in .NET 7 Native AOT #78882](https://github.com/dotnet/runtime/issues/78882).

 Binary wire format specification
 ---
 The type of `T` defined in `Serialize<T>` and `Deserialize<T>` is called C# schema.
 MemoryPack format is not self described format.
 Deserialize requires the corresponding C# schema.
 These types exist as internal representations of binaries, but types cannot be determined without a C# schema.